 Taxes and Bond Interest

-Much like stocks, taxes are a consideration for bonds, too.
-As of this writing, bond income, when applicable, is taxed as ordinary income.
+You’ll want to consider taxes when calculating investment income from bonds, too.
+As of this writing, most bond income, when applicable, is taxed as ordinary income.
 This can result in higher investment income tax rates than that of stock dividends.

-Note that the tax rules can also vary for federal income tax vs state income tax, so remember to investigate this or ask your CPA.
+Note that the tax rules can also vary for federal income tax vs state income tax.
+You’ll want to factor this into your investment income calculation since we want to evaluate investments based on what we get to keep after fees and taxes.
+You can research this or ask your CPA.

 It is necessary to reduce expected interest income by the amount of estimated taxes you’ll need to pay in order to truly evaluate and compare income investments.
 This is true even though you won’t see the taxes paid as you receive the interest income.